linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/06 Commodity Forwards and Futures.md

 Given seasonality in production, what should the forward curve for corn look like?
 Corn is produced at one time of the year, but consumed throughout the year.
 In order to be consumed when it is not being produced, corn must be stored.

 As discussed in Section 3, storage is an economic decision in which there is a trade-off between selling today and selling tomorrow.
-If we can sell corn today for  $2/bu and in 2 months for$ 2.25/bu, the storage decision entails comparing the price we can get today with the present value of the price we can get in 2 months.
+If we can sell corn today for  \$2/bu and in 2 months for\$ 2.25/bu, the storage decision entails comparing the price we can get today with the present value of the price we can get in 2 months.
 In addition to interest, we need to include storage costs in our analysis.

 An equilibrium with some current selling and some storage requires that corn prices be expected to rise at the interest rate plus storage costs, which implies that there will be an